giloushaker/nr-templates/README.md

 `exclude-entry-type`: exclude profiles from entries with matching type (case insensitive, separate by `,`)
 `exclude-entries-with-profile`:  exclude profiles from entries containing a matching profile type (case insensitive, separate by `,`)
 `grouped`: creates a group for each profile type, use `<items>` to render each profile within the group
+`recursive`: defaults to `true`, if `false`, only returns the profiles directly from the current entry
 ### `<characteristics>`
 Values: `name`, `value`, `originalValue`, `typeId`
 Lists: `characteristics`